Laryngeal mask airway: First study

 The first study of a laryngeal mask in 23 patients was conducted at London Hospital in 1982.
 Insertion and ventilation using the laryngeal mask in 16 anaesthetised, paralysed female patients was successful, achieving a seal greater than 20 cm H2O in all patients.
-Emergence from anaesthesia was also noted to be uneventful and only 3 patients complained of a sore throat, a marked contrast to endotracheal tube anaesthesia.
-Following the success of the initial study, Brain successfully inserted and ventilated 6 anaesthetised, non-paralysed patients.
-Finding no difference between the first and second group of patients, Brain realised that muscle relaxation was not required for insertion.
-Finally, Dr Brain used the device in a dental extraction patient, he realised that because the space in and around the glottis was filled by the mask, the need for packing was much reduced and more impressively the larynx was completely protected from surgical debris.
-Brain realised the exciting possibility that the laryngeal mask could be applied to head and neck surgery and also observed that "In two patients the anatomy was such as to suggest that endotracheal intubation might have presented at least moderate difficulty.
+Emergence from anaesthesia was also noted to be uneventful and three patients complained of a sore throat, a contrast to endotracheal tube anaesthesia.
+Following the success of the initial study, Brain successfully inserted and ventilated six anaesthetised, non-paralysed patients.
+Finding no difference between the first and second group of patients, the study found that muscle relaxation was not required for insertion.
+Finally, Brain used the device in a dental extraction patient, and observed that because the space in and around the glottis was filled by the mask, the need for packing was much reduced and the larynx was completely protected from surgical debris.
+Brain believed that the laryngeal mask could be applied to head and neck surgery and also observed that "In two patients the anatomy was such as to suggest that endotracheal intubation might have presented at least moderate difficulty.
 Neither presented difficulty with regard to insertion of the laryngeal mask ".
-By 1985, experience with the laryngeal mask prototype had reached 4000 cases.
-Brain published a case series in Anaesthesia in 1985 describing the management of 3 difficult airway patients, illustrating the use of the laryngeal mask for airway rescue.
-Brain with 5 co-authors published a second paper in anaesthesia describing the use of the laryngeal mask in over 500 patients, adding considerable credence to the laryngeal mask concept.
-However the limitation of the prototypes remained, a new material was urgently needed.
+By 1985, experience with the laryngeal mask prototype had reached 4,000 cases.
+Brain published a case series in Anaesthesia in 1985 describing the management of three difficult airway patients, illustrating the use of the laryngeal mask for airway rescue.
+Brain with five co-authors published a second paper in anaesthesia describing the use of the laryngeal mask in over 500 patients, adding considerable credence to the laryngeal mask concept.
+However the limitation of the prototypes remained, a new material was needed.